rootpy/rootpy/README.rst

 Requirements
 ------------

-* Python 2.6 or 2.7 (at the moment python 3 is not supported, but see `this issue <https://github.com/rootpy/rootpy/issues/35>`_ for progress)
+* Python 2.6 or 2.7 (Python 3 is currently not supported, but see
+  `this issue <https://github.com/rootpy/rootpy/issues/35>`_ for progress)

 * `ROOT`_ 5.28+ with `PyROOT`_ enabled